sangdunchoi/kimchitalk.github.io/_posts/2017-02-23-why-I-write-blog.md

 * I will write related to Science, Engineering and Technology.

-* I used to get hoax messages in WhatsApp.
-Just to make me and others aware I will write about it.
+* I often recieve hoax messages in WhatsApp.
+As of now the number of active users in India are around 20 crore (200 million).
+It is huge numbers.
+Just to make me and others aware about hoax messages I will write about it.
+You may ask what are the consequences of these hoax messages.
+Here you can read the coverage ["WhatsApp rumours about vaccinations hamper India's drive to halt measles and rubella"]("https://scroll.in/pulse/830129/rumours-about-measles-rubella-vaccine-hit-coverage").
+It is also to be noted that Indian public are proud of polio eradication in India.
+Here is the [BBC news story]("http://www.bbc.com/news/world-asia-india-25709362") that wrote like this

+>Despite these obstacles, India proved to the world how to conquer this disease: through the strong commitment of the government, seamless partnership comprising the government, Rotary clubs, WHO and Unicef, and above all the tireless hard work of millions of front-line workers - vaccinators, social mobilisers and community and health workers - who continue to implement innovative strategies to rid India of polio.

+Without critical thinking, believing the rumours will harm the society in different ways.

 * I will write codes and try to explain.